Brigitte Bierlein: Personal life

-Bierlein is unmarried and has no children.
+Bierlein was unmarried and had no children.
 Her long-time partner was Ernest Maurer, a retired judge, who died in 2021.
-Bierlein is a supporter of the arts.
-She owns contemporary paintings, although she does not consider herself a collector.
-She also attends theatre and opera performances as well as museums.
-She enjoys skiing and sailing.
+Bierlein was a supporter of the arts.
+She owned contemporary paintings, although she did not consider herself a collector.
+She enjoyed skiing and sailing.
 In June 2020, Bierlein was pulled over on suspicion of driving while intoxicated.
-She was forced to surrender her driver's licence for four weeks and has since issued an apology.
+She was forced to surrender her driver's licence for four weeks and issued an apology afterwards.

+Bierlein died following a brief illness on 3 June 2024, at the age of 74.